InverterNetwork/contracts/docs/src/modules/authorizer/role/AUT_Roles_v2.md

 A function can be made public by calling the `addAccessPermission` function with the public role as target role.

-Example: Making the "buy" function of the funding manager contract public would look like this:
+Example: Making the `buy` function of the funding manager contract public would look like this:

 ```solidity
 authorizer.addAccessPermission(